 Contact We represent only crew not shipping corporations or insurance corporations

 If you receive an injury aboard a vessel your best choice for medical care is where your home is located.
 This is not a workers' compensation injury where you are forced to accept care from company insurance doctors.
 Your's' is a Jones Act maritime law injury and you can choose your own doctor and medical facility for care.
 The choice of doctor belongs to the Jones Act seaman.
 It is your right under the law to receive medical care and recuperate at home.
 When your doctor declares that you have reached maximum medical improvement your daily living expense payments (maintenance) ends.
 There are many medical centers here on the east coast of Florida.
 In our case the Treasure Coast.
 We can help you get started and we are committed to you receiving the finest medical care available and adequate maintenance from your employer while you recuperate.
 Your Jones Act seaman status entitles you to it.
 We take your case very seriously and the honor of representing you.
-Call us.
+Call us or Contact us.

 A vessel owner is required by law to provide maintenance and cure for seamen aboard their vessel who are injured or fall ill.
 Lewis v.
 Lewis & Clark Marine Inc., 531 U.S. 438, 441 (2001).
 This requirement is fulfilled by providing food, lodging, and medical services until the seaman reaches maximum recovery, as determined by a physician, from the injury or ailment incurred while the seaman was in service of the vessel.
 Lewis, 531 U.S. at 441; see also Vella v.
 Ford Motor Co., 421 U.S. 1, 4 (1975).